 The hall is decorated with a range of 12th century sculptures.
 Above the columns are six musicians, each playing a different instrument.
 They are made of local stone from Clipsham and although damaged, they are of superb quality.
 They are believed to have been carved by masons who had worked at Canterbury Cathedral.

-Oakham Castle is licensed for civil marriages.
-See: Weddings
+Oakham Castle is licensed for civil marriages and is located in the centre of the town.
+See: Weddings for more detail.

 Looking for an Interesting Marriage Venue?